Longford (County Longford barony)

-Longford (An Longfort) is a barony in County Longford, Republic of Ireland.
+Longford (An Longfort) is a barony in County Longford, Ireland.

 Etymology

 Longford barony derives its name from the town of Longford (from Irish Longphort Uí Fhearghail, "O'Fergal's riverside camp".

 Location

 Longford barony is located in northwestern County Longford: east of the River Shannon, north of the River Camlin, south of the Rinn River and Black River, and west of the Longford Hills.

 History

 Carn Clonhugh was a ritual centre for the Clan Hugh (Clann Aoidh).

 List of settlements

 Below is a list of settlements in Longford barony: